 An event of eventAction type last changed.
 The event of eventAction type last changed MUST be omitted if the Contact Object (as defined in RFC5733) has not been updated since it was created.

-An event of eventAction type last update of RDAP database. [[The eventAction type last update of RDAP database is pending registration in the IANA RDAP JSON Values registry]].
+An event of eventAction type last update of RDAP database.

 In the case of a TLD in which name servers are specified as Host Objects (as defined in RFC5732), a nameserver object within an RDAP response MUST contain an events member with the following events: